mmontes11/eslint-config-mmontes11-node/README.md

 ### Prettier

-You can redefine prettier default rules creating a `.prettierrc`:
+You can redefine prettier default rules by creating a `.prettierrc`:
 ```
 {
   "printWidth": 120,